 Some medications may result in excessive body and facial hair growth.
 Such medications may include; Minoxidil, Anabolic steroids, Testosterone, Cyclosporine.

 Which means there is no detectable cause for the excessive hair growth.
 It is much harder to treat and is usually chronic in nature.

 To diagnose hirsutism your doctor will need to take a detailed medical history.
 You will also need to provide to your doctor a list of the medications that you are taking.
 Blood tests will be performed to measure the levels of hormones in your blood.

 MRI and ultrasounds of your ovaries and adrenal glands will be ordered to determine if there are any cysts or tumours which may be the cause of your hirsutism.

 Treatment For Excessive Unwanted Facial Hair and Body Hair

 Hormone Management Of Hirsutism

 Being overweight is a definite risk factor for developing hirsutism.
 Being overweight will change the way that your body produces and also processes hormones.
 By maintaining a healthy weight you may be able to correct the level of androgens in your body and avoid the use of medications.

-A special cream containing eflorithine can be a solution to help reduce growth of facial hair.
-It usually takes one or two month for it to start to work and may cause skin irritation and a rash.
+A special cream containing eflornithine can be a solution to help reduce the growth of facial hair.
+It usually takes one or two months for it to start to work and may cause skin irritation and a rash.